scylladb/scylladb/docs/guides/debugging.md

 The first step in finding out why thread debugging doesn't work is enabling additional information about why thread debugging is not working:

-    (gdb) set debug libthread 1
+    (gdb) set debug libthread-db 1

 This has to be done right after starting GDB, *before* the core and the executable are loaded.
+You can do this by adding
+`-iex "set debug libthread-db 1"` to your gdb command line.

 The usual cause is that GDB failed to find some libraries or that the library versions of those libraries GDB loaded don't match those the core was generated with.

 Of special note is the `libthread_db.so` library, which is crucial for thread debugging to work.
-This library will not appear in any library listing (see below) and GDB requires the path it can be found at to be declared safe to load from.
+Common causes of failing to find or load this library are discussed below.

+##### Loading denied by auto-load safe-path

 You might see a message like this:

     warning: File "/opt/scylladb/libreloc/libthread_db.so.1" auto-loading has been declined by your `auto-load safe-path' set to "$debugdir:$datadir/auto-load" thread_db_load_search returning 0